TillaTheHun0/TillaTheBlog0/src/pages/about.md

   </div>

   <p class="bio py-4">
     I write the software, especially JavaScript.
 I play the drums, especially groovin'.
     I wore out my last soapbox, so I digitized this one instead :).
+    Mostly a way for me to write things down so I don't forget.
   </p>
 </div>